snairdesai/snairdesai.github.io/_publications/crimhealth.md

 ---
-title: "The Role of Continuous Medicaid Coverage in Reducing Recidivism and Drug Use Among Former Juvenile Inmates"
+title: "The Role of Continuous Medicaid Coverage in Reducing Recidivism and Drug Use"
 collection: publications
 date: 2023-01-01
 venue: 'Work in Progress'